ligato/docs/docs/plugins/db-plugins.md

 ### Watch Data API

-The watch data API is used by plugins to:
+The watch data API is used for the following:

-- Subscribe to channels for data changes using `Watch()`, while being "abstracted away" from the particular message source such as an etcd server.
+- Subscribe to channels for data changes using Watch(), while being “abstracted away” from the particular message source such as an etcd server.
-- Process a full Data RESYNC (startup & fault recovery scenarios).
-Feedback is provided to the user of this API (e.g. success or error) via callback.
+- Process a full Data RESYNC including startup & fault recovery scenarios.
+Feedback such as success or error is provided to the user of this API via callback.
 - Process Incremental Data CHANGE.
-This is an optimized variant of RESYNC, where the minimal set of changes (deltas) to reach synchronized state are propagated to plugins.
-Feedback to the user of the API (e.g. successful configuration or error) is returned via callback.
+This is an optimized variant of RESYNC, where the minimal set of changes, or deltas, to reach synchronized state are propagated to plugins.
+Feedback such as successful configuration or error is returned to the user of the API via callback.

 ![datasync][datasync-image]
 <p style="text-align: center; font-weight: bold">Watch data API Functions</p>

 This API defines two types of events that a plugin should support:

-- Full Data RESYNC (resynchronization) event triggers a resync of the entire configuration.
-This event is used after an agent start/restart, or for a fault recovery scenario (e.g. when the agent's connectivity to an external data source is lost and restored).
+- Full data RESYNC event triggers a resync of the entire configuration.
+This event is used after an agent start/restart, or for a fault recovery scenario, such as when the agent connectivity to an external data source is lost and restored.
-- Incremental Data CHANGE event triggers incremental processing of configuration changes.
+- Incremental data CHANGE event triggers incremental processing of configuration changes.
 Each data change event contains both the previous and the new/current value.
 The Data synchronization is switched to this optimized mode only after a successful Full Data RESYNC.

 ---

 ### Publish Data API

-The publish data API is used plugins to asynchronously publish events with data change values and still remain abstracted away from the target data store, message bus or RPC client(s).
+The publish data API is used plugins to asynchronously publish events with data change values, and still remain abstracted away from the target data store, message bus or RPC client(s).

 ![datasync publish][datasync-publish-image]
 <p style="text-align: center; font-weight: bold">Publish data API Functions</p>

+---

 ## Data Broker

 The Data Broker abstraction is based on two APIs:

-* **Broker** - used by plugins to `pull` (i.e. read) data from a data store or `push` (i.e. write) data into the data store.
+* **Broker** - used by plugins to pull data from a data store, or push data to the data store.
 Data can be retrieved for a specific key or by running a query.
 Data can be written for a specific key.
 Multiple writes can be executed in a transaction.
-* **Watcher** - used by plugins to `watch` data on a specified key.
+* **Watcher** - used by plugins to watch data on a specified key.
 Watching means to monitor for data changes, and receive a notifications upon any change occurring.

 ![db][db-image]
 <p style="text-align: center; font-weight: bold">Broker and Watcher APIs Functions</p>

 The broker amd watcher APIs abstract common database operations implemented by different data stores such as etcd, Redis and Cassandra.
 Still, there are major differences between KV-based and sql-based data stores.
-Therefore the broker and watcher Go interfaces are defined in each package separately; The method names for a given operation are the same, the method arguments are different.
+Therefore the broker and watcher Go interfaces are defined in each package separately.
+The method names for a given operation are the same, the method arguments are different.

 ---